gradle/gradle/design-docs/play-support.md

 #### Open Issues

 - New reloadable Jetty plugin that will reload changed content when run in continuous mode

+### Story: Domain model for web hosts

+- For play, this isn’t super important.
+The host and deployment are bolted pretty tightly together.
+What we do have is at this point is:
+    - A web application deployment is a running application usable at an endpoint.
+    - For a play application deployment (which is-a web application) the play server is-an executable thing that provides the deployment.
+See the ‘managed component model’ spec for other kinds of executable things.
+The play container can be started/stopped/restarted and this implicitly starts/stops/restarts the deployment.
+This is just one of several patterns, and isn’t true of all deployments or all hosts.
+- For jee + jetty:
+    - Jetty is an executable thing that can host jee web apps.
+For each such hosted web app, Jetty provides a web app deployment.
+    - A jee web app has a bunch of deployments defined, that define where (the endpoint) but not how (use Jetty).
+    - A resolution process takes the deployment definitions and wires up Jetty appropriately.

 ### Story: Play application reloads content on browser refresh